Skip to main content

 Implementation Reference

 • The core handler function for the 'evaluate_explanation' tool.
-Validates the input metric against supported values, generates a Python code example demonstrating usage of OpenXAI's Evaluator class, and returns a formatted text response with evaluation details and code.
+It validates the metric, constructs a Python code example for evaluating explanations using OpenXAI's Evaluator class, and returns formatted response with evaluation details.

 async evaluateExplanation(metric, explanation, modelInfo) { const validMetrics = ['PGI', 'PGU', 'RIS', 'RRS', 'ROS', 'FA', 'RA', 'SA', 'SRA', 'RC', 'PRA']; if (!validMetrics.includes(metric)) { throw new Error(`Metric '${metric}' not supported.
 Available metrics: ${validMetrics.join(', ')}`); } const codeExample = ` # Example usage with OpenXAI: from openxai import Evaluator from openxai import LoadModel from openxai import Explainer from openxai.dataloader import ReturnLoaders # Load model and data model = LoadModel(data_name='${modelInfo.data_name}', ml_model='${modelInfo.ml_model}', pretrained=True) trainloader, testloader = ReturnLoaders(data_name='${modelInfo.data_name}', download=True) # Generate explanations explainer = Explainer(method='lime', model=model) inputs, labels = next(iter(testloader)) explanations = explainer.get_explanations(inputs) # Evaluate explanations evaluator = Evaluator(model, metric='${metric}') score = evaluator.evaluate( inputs=inputs, labels=labels, explanations=explanations ) print(f"${metric} score: {score}") `; return { content: [ { type: 'text', text: `Evaluated explanation using ${metric} metric\n\n` + `Metric: ${metric}\n` + `Dataset: ${modelInfo.data_name}\n` + `Model: ${modelInfo.ml_model}\n` + `Explanation: ${explanation}\n\n` + `Python code example:\n\`\`\`python${codeExample}\`\`\`` } ] }; }